mmckechney/semantic_kernel_askq/README.md

 - Added ability to target additional prebuilt models on the console app with the `process --file "<file name> --model <model name> command` To see the list of available models run `process -h`
   - To add addition prebuilt models of interest, add the model name to the list found at the top of [DocumentQuestionsLibrary/DocumentIntelligence.cs](DocumentQuestionsLibrary/DocumentIntelligence.cs).
 The list of models is maintained [here](https://learn.microsoft.com/en-us/azure/ai-services/document-intelligence/model-overview?view=doc-intel-4.0.0)
 - Added new command `clear-index` which will delete process document indexes by name or all of the indexes using the `all` keyword
-- Added sample telemetry with [DocumentQuestionsLibrary/SkFunctionInvocationFilter.cs](DocumentQuestionsLibrary/SkFunctionInvocationFilter.cs) demonstrating how to intercept Semantic Kernel function invocation before and after execution of the function
+- Switched orchestration to the Microsoft Agent Framework preview packages and the latest Azure SDK clients
 - Added OpenTelemetry configuration to the Console app and the Function if the `APPLICATIONINSIGHTS_CONNECTION_STRING` app setting is provided